albertoanguita/Javalite-deleteCascade-test/README.md

 ## deleteCascadeShallow()

-* Movie, actor, movie to actor record and review are deleted from database.db.
+* Movie, movie to actor record and review are deleted from database.db.

 * Only the callback of the movie is triggered.